Vine Ripe Nutrition Logo

 5.Celery

-The little bit of bitterness, saltiness, sweetness and savory of celery make it a very flavorful vegetable to add to recipes like stir fries, soups and grains.
+Celery’s bitterness, saltiness, sweetness, and savory qualities make it a very flavorful vegetable for stir fries, soups, and grains.

 Green tea